maltebucksch/maltebucksch.github.io/_projects/game-00-freklgameengine.md

 projecttype: game
 ---

 Over the years I developed, refined and published the Frekl Game Engine.
 It is used in a number of different games like **Dabuda**, **Spellcreator**, **ZeroDependent** and **The Road to Ruin**.
 The ZFX Game developer community was a great support there to improve it over the years.
-Since I switched to other projects some years ago I needed to stop development of it.
-Right now it is now longer safe to be used.
+Since I switched to other projects some years ago, I needed to stop development of it.
+Right now, it is no longer safe to be used.
 It is especially designed for programmers who want to create 2D games in a minimum amount of time with Java.

 Some of its functions and features include: